NathanJargon/EXPENSEPal/README.md

 To use the Personal Finance Tracker:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine (don't forget to fork!).
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the application using `python app.py`.
+3. Run the application using "flask run".
 4. Access the application in your web browser at `http://localhost:8080`.

 ## Contribution